Machine Learning

 Supervised Learning Models

-We've already seen Bayes's rule, which is a statistical methodology (aka model).
+We've already mentioned Bayes' rule, which is a statistical methodology (aka model).
 Here are some others.
 These can be used for prediction and/or classification.

 K-NN, where K represents the number of "Nearest Neighbors" to consider is a methodology in which things (or people) are classified based on a number of predetermined features and grouped (classified) based on the similarity of those features.